OverlayPlugin/cactbot/docs/LogGuide.md

 `result` is `00` if successful, and non-zero if the attempt to start a countdown failed (e.g., if a countdown is already in progress, or if combat has started).

+Note: Because there is no network packet sent when a countdown completes successfully, no log line is (or reaosnably can be) emitted for the 'Engage!' message.

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=Countdown&lang=en-US) -->

 #### Structure